manueldinisjunior/RSA-Factoring-Challenge/README.md

-# RSA Factoring Challenge :cat:
+# RSA Factoring Challenge :scorpion:
 This repo is just an attempt to read in and factorize a file of numbers.

 ## Description of what each file shows: